RomHartmann/athenaeum/article_archive/README.md

 - https://hbr.org/2016/03/learning-to-learn "The ability to learn faster.. may be the only sustainable competitive advantage".
 Aspiration (imagine how a new skillset could benefit you - Focus on benefits, not challenges), Self Awareness (Gather feedback and data for your assumptions), Curiosity (Change "I have to" to "I get to".
 Identify what you find boring and see if it's because you're unknowledgeable.), Vulnerability (focus on positivity of progress instead of negativity of being bad at something new)
 - https://www.actionablebooks.com/en-ca/summaries/turn-the-ship-around/ Effective leadership principles that grow the team capacity
 - https://www.infoq.com/presentations/netflix-five-level-ownership/ Netflix's levels of ownership: Communicating at the right level
+- https://achardypm.medium.com/introduction-to-roadmap-architecture-7dee6234a688 Proposed structure for roadmaps.
+I like the inherent visibility on potential lack-of-focus
 # 10 November 2021
 - https://www.founderlibrary.com/ Resources to help new founders.
 Has a wide selection.
 # 7 November 2021